petegore/Symfony4WinDock/README.md

 Mysql will store all it's data into the `data/mysql/` folder, that's why I added it to the `.gitignore` file.
 Don't forget to do the same.

+## Instantiate Symfony4
+If you use it to create a new Symfony4 project, you can run composer into the PHP container :